Sir-Nightmare/3_bars/README.md

 You can run the script using following command: _python bars.py \<path_to_json_file\>_

 ##Function of finding the closest bar
-This function uses modification of haversine formula which gives distance between two points on a sphere.
+This function uses modification of haversine formula which gives distance between two points on a sphere:

  ![Formula](http://wiki.gis-lab.info/images/8/89/Great-cirlcles-09.gif)